eddycolloton/LPB-mediainfo-batch/README.md

 From there just run the batch file in the same directory the DIR command was run (since the file names don't have the full path).

 Big thanks to John Tooraen of LPB, who really did all of this, and I just watched.
+Also thanks to Kieran O'Leary for his interest and feedback on this repo.
+He's found a faster work around (no excel) that you can find here: https://gist.github.com/kieranjol/fe9b016d31cee0d88619ed3f12f682bc